Your supplier of high pressure laboratory instruments

 ACM-3000 Acid fracture conductivity system

-The ACM-3000 accurately mimics the acid fracturing stimulation process in carbonate formations.
-The device performs an acid etching pattern on carbonate core specimens confined in a fracture conductivity cell at realistic temperature, acid pressure and flow conditions while monitoring fluid loss during leak off.
-The system uses specimens having large exposed surface areas to enable more realistic etching patterns and also greater penetration in the leak off direction.
-Additionally, short term and long term conductivities of unpropped and propped acid fractures are evaluated under down-hole conditions of stress and temperature, using brine or nitrogen gas.
-Short-term conductivity tests evaluate the effects of formation type, acid-rock contact time, acid type, acid concentration, temperature, flow regime and high closure stress on the acid-etched fracture conductivity.
-Long-term conductivity tests analyze the effects of acid-etched fracture creep deformation, proppant embedment, proppant size and concentration under high closure stress.
+The ACM-3000 is designed to faithfully simulate the acid fracturing process specific to carbonate geological formations.
+It conducts acid etching on carbonate core samples that are confined within a fracture conductivity cell, while replicating realistic conditions of temperature, acid pressure, and fluid flow.
+The system also monitors fluid loss during the leak-off phase.
+The device utilizes specimens with extensive exposed surface areas, allowing for more authentic etching patterns and enhanced leak-off penetration.
+Moreover, the system assesses both short-term and long-term conductivities of acid fractures, both unpropped and propped, under actual down-hole conditions involving stress and temperature.
+Various fluids like brine or nitrogen gas can be used in the evaluation.
+Short-term conductivity tests focus on analyzing the influence of variables such as formation type, acid-rock contact duration, acid type and concentration, temperature, flow dynamics, and high closure stress on the acid-etched fracture's conductivity.
+Long-term tests delve into examining factors like creep deformation of acid-etched fractures, proppant embedment, and the effects of proppant size and concentration under conditions of high closure stress.

 Specifications